novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-123.md

 In other words, depending on the country and region, a high-speed internet environment was essential for music downloads and cloud business to take off.

-"Of course, America is said to be starting to install it now, but unlike our country, they work incredibly slowly.
+"Of course, America is said to be starting to install it now, but unlike our country, the vast land make the work incredibly slow.
 It'll probably take more time."

 "Right.
 Oh, I didn't know that.
 Then I boasted prematurely?"